FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

   <img src="{{ site.baseurl }}/assets/images/RE/2022-11-16_15-53.png">

-  As it suggests Boa seems to use the config under the /boaroot and is being executed with the flag of **-d** which suggests that it instruct Boa not to fork itself (non-daemonize).
+  As it suggests Boa seems to use the config under the /boaroot and is being executed with the flag of **-d** which suggests that it instructs Boa not to fork itself (non-daemonize).
 Taking a look at the boa configuration we can see that  the basic Authorization is being parsed via **/etc/passwd**

     # Auth: HTTP Basic authorization.
 Format is "Auth <Directory> <PasswdFile>".
     # Password file should be readable _ONLY_ by root or trusted user(s).
 This file